 I suspect that many people are doubly touched by chronic illness, both needing and providing care.
 Not to mention, many chronically ill people routinely render other kinds of care; my mother-in-law, for instance, raised two boys while managing her own T1D.
 How do individuals cope with these conflicting responsibilities?

-For me, I have greatly benefitted from the “reading cure,” otherwise known as bibliotherapy.
-Narrative simultaneously offers distraction and perspective, both of which the patient-caregiver needs.
-Stories allow readers to inhabit another world, thereby escaping their own pain.
+I have greatly benefitted from the “reading cure,” otherwise known as bibliotherapy.
+Stories simultaneously offer distraction and perspective, both of which the patient-caregiver needs.
+They allow readers to inhabit another world, thereby escaping their own pain.
 As D.H.
 Lawrence puts it, “One sheds one’s sickness in books.”
 At the same time, readers become more attuned to others’ experiences through stories.
 In moving beyond themselves, readers become vulnerable to the pain of others.

 The truth is, most everyone is preoccupied by their own afflictions.
 We are all in some sort of pain, though the kind and degree may vary.
 And this pain renders the cries of other living beings faint.
 But when we read stories—when we choose to listen to others’ cries—these cries become a little clearer.

 These past two years, I have found patient narratives to be especially therapeutic, because these stories affect me in contradictory ways.
 Take, for instance, Justice Sonia Sotomayor’s memoir, My Beloved World, which recounts her life following a childhood diabetes diagnosis.
 Sotomayor poignantly describes what it feels like to live with a chronic illness.
 But she also explains how her chronic illness was confounded by other hardships, such as growing up in a poor, single-parent household.